-- Give yourself plenty of time before your court date to get ready. - Be sure you know what any court hearing is about read the papers that were sent to you about the hearing.
-You may have to go to court for a hearing before the actual trial when witnesses will testify. - Watch a court hearing and trial to see how they work. - Write down a list of everything you need to say. - Talk to witnesses and ask them to come to the trial.
+- The court sends you the day and time for your hearing. - Give yourself plenty of time before your court date to get ready. - Be sure you know what the court hearing is about read the papers that were sent to you about the hearing.
+You may have to go to court several times.
+You could have a hearing before the actual trial, then the trial when witnesses testify. - Watch a court hearing and trial to see how they work.
+You can also watch a video called How to Handle a Conciliation Court Hearing on YouTube. - Write down a list of everything you need to say.

+- Talk to witnesses and ask them to come to the trial.
 A witness coming to court is much better than a written statement from them.
 The judge may not even look at a written statement.
 If an important witness does not want to come to the trial, ask the court clerk for a "subpoena."
-A subpoena is a court order that says the witness has to go or bring evidence to court. - If you know the person suing you has papers or evidence they do not want to show you before court, you can send them your own "Interrogatories" and "Requests for Admissions and Documents."

-- Practice stating your case to a friend as if you are in court. - Make sure you have copies of your answer and any other papers you responded to.
+A subpoena is a court order that says the witness has to go or bring evidence to court. - If you know the person suing you has papers or evidence they do not want to show you before court, you can send them your own "Interrogatories" and "Requests for Admissions and Documents." - Practice stating your case to a friend as if you are in court. - Make sure you have copies of your answer and any other papers you responded to.
 Organize all your papers in labeled folders. - Gather all your evidence to bring to court: photos, letters, receipts, estimates, leases.
-You need to prove your case and show evidence to support your case. - Call the court administrator before a hearing if you or a witness needs an interpreter. - If you are not using a lawyer, go to your county law library to get more information about the court process and about the laws involved in your case.
+You need to prove your case and show evidence to support your case. - Call the court administrator before a hearing if you or a witness need an interpreter. - If you are not using a lawyer, go to your county law library to get more information about the court process and about the laws involved in your case.
 If you have a trusted friend, relative, or adviser, ask them to help you through the process.